heckman-codes/DnD-5e-Spellcasters-Toolkit/README.md

 view the deployment here: http://group-project.ucd-coding-bootcamp.com/

 I was responsible for the Front-End design and the Back-End spell list retrieval and displaying that information.

+This was intended to be a desktop application.